 - Sector-specific understanding.

 “BAM FM’s origins, within a construction-focused parent company, were in the provision of FM support services for long-term public sector PFI contracts,” Reid explains.
-“Initially these tended to be large, single site, operations.
-FSI’s Concept solution allowed us to run an efficient Helpdesk and demonstrate to our clients an audit trail to justify service levels and the performance we were achieving.
+“Initially these tended to be large, single site operations.
+FSI’s Concept solution allowed us to run an efficient Helpdesk and demonstrate to our clients an audit trial to justify service levels and the performance we were achieving.

 “The nature of PFI evolved, particularly towards a trend for regional estates of healthcare or educational sites to be bundled together as a single contract.
 Providing FM services across dispersed locations introduced new complexities to ensure maximised efficiency and delivery to required service levels.
 Sensible resource management made it necessary for some of the manpower involved to be mobile, to work between the sites.
 The complexities this adds for administration and management of a contract and performing the day-to-day work finds a natural solution in IT.
 Concept was there with the capability to handle this change when we needed it.”

 In 2014 the business acquired one of its supply chain partners which operated primarily as a mobile FM engineering services provider with 300 shorter term contracts in the public and private sectors including commercial office, manufacturing and retail customer contracts.